Hilltop Hoods: Recognition and awards

+Hilltop Hoods are regarded as pioneers of the "larrikin-like" style of Australian hip hop.

-Hilltop Hoods received nominations for the Best Hip Hop Act in 2001 and 2002 at the 3D World Dance Music Awards, they won the Australasian Performing Right Association (APRA) Award for Best Up-coming Group, as well as receiving number-one positions in independent charts all around Australia.
+They received nominations for the Best Hip Hop Act in 2001 and 2002 at the 3D World Dance Music Awards.
+They won the Australasian Performing Right Association (APRA) Award for Best Upcoming Group.

 In December 2020, the Hilltop Hoods were listed at number 27 in Rolling Stone Australias "50 Greatest Australian Artists of All Time" issue.